 Our farm is designed with a subconcious permaculture philosophy.
 We grow crops on less than five acres in small garden and orchard areas.
-Many areas were cattle pastures for hundreds of years.
+ARTfarm was built on a cattle ranch that had previously been in use by Danish colonists as a cotton and indigo plantation.
 For practicality we’ve tried to capture the energy of the land’s specific features and contours as much as possible to reduce our reliance on inputs.
-We’ve also reused building materials from demolition sites at every opportunity.
+We’ve also reused building materials from modern demolition sites at every opportunity.
 Happily, as artists, this tends to be aesthetically pleasing to us.
 We farm in a very arid microclimate of the island and since 2015, droughts have become a more regular event.
 Judicious use of water is the key to success here.

 We use rainwater catchment ponds to store irrigation water.
 Every bit of roof area is plumbed to one of three large catchment ponds.
 The irrigation system is run with solar powered pumps and drip lines to conserve energy and prevent evaporation.
 In 2015 we started building Hugelkulture beds to further conserve water.